CodeSportLabs/dao-public/README.md

 # Project Overview: Programmable, Utiltiy NFT

-We created a Programmable, Utiltiy NFT.
-It is Dynamic and Interactive NFT.
-It includes an mini e-commerce shop, a live listing of the last 5 updated repos, a financial management interface).
+We created a Programmable, Utiltiy NFT with ERC-721 DAO Governance priveleges.

+The NFT includes an mini e-commerce shop, a live listing of the owners last 5 updated repos, and a DAO financial management app.

 You may view and interact with our NFTs here: https://builders-dao.vercel.app/nft/0  and here: https://builders-dao.vercel.app/nft/1